latticecut/latticecut.github.io/_posts/2020-01-05-structural-deepening.md

 ![Figure 4](/assets/en/2020-01-05/fig04.png)
 **Figure 4.
-Example of a simple jet engine. a) The y-axis of the value chain linking a purpose (flying) to a phenomena (thrust). b) A technology component (an engine) using the principle of combustion to create thrust. c) The engine at a lower level of abstraction showing numbered components and their dependancies.
-The x-position of these components is for illustrative purposes [^stages].**
+Example of a simple jet engine. a) The y-axis of the value chain linking a purpose (flying) to a phenomena (thrust). b) A technology component (an engine) using the principle of combustion to create thrust.
+It exploits the phenomenon that a mass expelled backward produces an equal and opposite forward reaction. c) The engine at a lower level of abstraction showing numbered components and their dependancies.
+The x-position of these components is for illustrative purposes [^stages].*

 Chains, or networks, or graphs of components are required to satisfy any suitably involved set of needs and therefore other sub-principles (and therefore sub-components) are required for a technology's practical working.
 Therefore, as we descend on the y-axis in a Wardley Map we proceed from purposes, through needs and their satisficing assembly of components, to effects and phenomena.